aukletio/Auklet-Releaser-C/docs/tldr.md

 `-finstrument-functions -g` to your compiler.
 When linking object files into an executable, pass the flag `-libauklet` to your compiler.

-# Release an App

-To release an executable called `x`, create an executable in the same directory called `x-dbg` that contains debug information. (`x` is not required to contain debug info.)
-Then run

-	release x

 # Run an App

 	wrap ./x